Savitha-Kamalon/chatgpt-voice-assistant/README.md

 # ChatGPT Voice Assistant

-This project creates a voice assistant that uses OpenAI's Whisper API and ChatGPT to generate responses, the Google TTS API to convert the text response to speech, and Gradio for a simple user interface.
+This project is a ChatGPT voice assistant that takes user voice as input and responds with both text and voice output.
+It is built using Python and the OpenAI GPT-3 language model, along with Coqui TTS.
+Gradio is used for the user interface.
+The project is designed to run in a Google Colab notebook.

 # Setup